 The term 3D printing encompasses several manufacturing technologies that build parts layer-by-layer.
 Each vary in the way they form plastic and metal parts and can differ in material selection, surface finish, durability, and manufacturing speed and cost.

-There are several different types of 3D printing which include:
+There are several types of 3D printing, which include:

 - Stereolithography (SLA)